 I have a 6 month old female Yorkie.
 I can not get her to potty outside to save my life.
 She is pretty good using her pad, but lately she is starting to pee and poop on two areas of carpet in the house.
 I have shampooed these areas and tried the barrier spray, to no avail.
 I really want her to start going outside.

 have you tried putting the pads out when you go out with her?
 Put them next to a wall or kind of isolated area.
 I'll bet she just gets distracted when outdoors.
-If you can get her to use the pads outdoors, you can probably eventually remove the pads.

 I have an 8 month old adopted Yorkie and she won't stay or go outside by herself.
 If you are out with her and go in she will keep jumping on the door to get in.
 I don't want her to get too stressed so I can't just leave her out there.
 What do I need to do to get her to spend some time outside by herself.
 She stays indoors, but I would like for her to go out and do her business without me having to walk her around.